 I picked up this black velvet winner from HomeSense and wrapped it around first.
 I love ribbon wrapped around a tree, it adds so much movement when it’s on an angle like this.
 Next up, I decided to make some felt letter garlands for the tree.
 I actually made some of these years ago and was just going to pull them out to use but couldn’t find them!
 It worked out though, I took the time to record how to make them so I could put it all in the video.
 You can find the written tutorial right here.

 Next up, I’ve been making a bunch of these ornaments this year and thought I should definitely add some to my tree!
 I hand lettered the white wooden ones with a black paint marker.
 Last year I used these ornaments as gift toppers for my friends’ gifts- I really love the way they look on a tree!
 The acrylic ones I painted the back with craft paint and then lettered the front with a gold leaf marker.
 All this was from Michaels as well!

 Next up was these adorable boho ornaments.
-I made these wooden bead tassels using supplies I already had on hand in my craft room.
-The tassels are just regular white thread, you can see how I make them in the video by winding the thread around my hand, then cutting one end of that loop and tying off the other with a gold thread.
-Then, I threaded some suede cord through the tassel and up through two wooden beads and tied it off.
+I made these wooden bead tassels using supplies I already had on hand in my craft room, but all of the supplies are from dollar stores over the years.
+I made a full blog post sharing how to make these boho tassel ornaments right here.
 I love the texture these add to the tree!
 I want to make more for my main tree upstairs.